Speech Therapy For Right Hemisphere Brain Damage

 No matter the cause, brain damage is a serious medical condition that can cause debilitating symptoms.

-If you or a loved one has suffered from brain damage, you know how drastically the symptoms can interfere with daily life.
+If you or a loved are living with brain damage, you know how drastically the symptoms can interfere with daily life, including speech communication.

 What Is The Right Hemisphere?

-Your brain is divided into two parts, which we call hemispheres, which control different aspects of your body.
+Your brain is divided into two parts, or hemispheres, which control different aspects of your body.

 The right hemisphere is the part of the brain that is responsible for your communication skills and pragmatics, including eye movement and facial expressions.